delprzemo/typescript-cheatsheet/README.md

 A: ***keyof*** keyword is indicating all keys for specifed object, for example:

+**Q: What is tsconfig.json file?**

+A: File specifies the root files and the compiler options required to compile the project.

 ```ts
 type testType = keyof {id: "test", age: 2} ;
 ```